naninovel/docs/docs/guide/development-console.md

-nav | Toggles naninovel script navigator UI. debug | Toggles [naninovel script debug](/guide/naninovel-scripts#scripts-debug) window. var | Toggles [custom variable editor](/guide/custom-variables#variables-debug) window. purge | When [Google Drive provider](/guide/resource-providers#google-drive) is used, purges the downloaded resources cache. play | Starts executing currently loaded naninovel script. stop | Halts execution of the currently loaded naninovel script. rewind (int) | Rewinds currently loaded naninovel script to the provided line index.
+nav | Toggles naninovel script navigator UI. debug | Toggles [naninovel script debug](/guide/naninovel-scripts#scripts-debug) window. var | Toggles [custom variable editor](/guide/custom-variables#variables-debug) window. play | Starts executing currently loaded naninovel script. stop | Halts execution of the currently loaded naninovel script. rewind (int) | Rewinds currently loaded naninovel script to the provided line index.
 The line should be either a command or a generic text.
 When rewinding back, the line should exist in the rollback stack.